Haantjes Algebras of Classical Integrable Systems: Haantjes algebras of operators

-Let $M$ be a differentiable manifold and $\boldsymbol{L}:TM\rightarrow TM$ be a $(1,1)$ tensor field, i.e., a field of linear operators on the tangent space at each point of $M$. \begin{definition} The \textit{Nijenhuis torsion} of $\boldsymbol{L}$ is the skew-symmetric $(1,2)$ tensor field defined by
+We shall denote by $M$ a differentiable manifold and by $\boldsymbol{L}:TM\rightarrow TM$ a $(1,1)$ smooth tensor field, i.e. a smooth field of linear operators on the tangent space at each point of $M$.
+In the following, all tensors will be considered to be smooth. \begin{definition} The \textit{Nijenhuis torsion} of $\boldsymbol{L}$ is the skew-symmetric $(1,2)$ tensor field defined by

-where $X,Y \in TM$ and $[ \ , \ ]$ denotes the commutator of two vector fields. \end{definition} In local coordinates $\boldsymbol{x}=(x_1,\ldots, x_n),$ the Nijenhuis torsion can be written in the form
+where $X,Y \in TM$ and $[ \ , \ ]$ denotes the commutator of two vector fields. \end{definition} In local coordinates $\boldsymbol{x}=(x^1,\ldots, x^n),$ the Nijenhuis torsion can be written in the form